 Using real world examples, our authors show you various ways in which you can develop your game.
-Whether you are a beginner looking to research the basics of the game or a seasoned player looking for more advanced online poker strategy, we think you'll find that our poker strategy articles will help you take you poker playing to the next level.
+Whether you are a beginner looking for basic poker rules, new player advice or a professional poker player looking for more advanced online poker strategy, we think you'll find that our poker strategy articles will help you take you poker playing to the next level.

 So, you want to learn how to play poker but you don't know where to start?
 Well, you've already started because you've landed on this page.
 Well, congratulations, and welcome.

 Check out this chart for a solid starting hand strategy that will help you get results.

 With poker, while it's clearly important to understand what beats what, it's perhaps more important still to have a feel for what's most likely to beat what.
 By that we mean knowing, for example, that top two-pair is a strong hand and its likely to win the pot, but it's far less likely to win on the river, say, if there are four clubs on board and you don't have a club in your hand.

 The only way you get to understand all this is with a little experience, which is why we suggest the first thing you do is sign up to an online poker site and play for free.
 All online poker sites offer free games, which act as a handy training ground for the real thing, so jump in and have a splash about.

 While “fun-money” poker is a lot like the real thing, it's also NOT like the real thing in the sense that people don't care about fun money.
 That's why you're likely to see multiple all-ins on many hands, often when players have less-than-premium holdings.
 Stay here too long and you're likely to form a skewed vision of the game and that would be a BAD THING.